sabahudin-web/competitive-intelligence-radar/README.md

 # Competitive Intelligence Radar

+USE MY BRIGHTDATA PROMO CODE ' sabahudin ' AND GET $20 IN CREDITS

 A Claude Code plugin that runs a weekly competitor radar for business owners, then convenes a strategic war room on demand.
 It showcases the BrightData MCP for live web data and deliberately uses BOTH of Claude Code's parallelism features, each where it honestly fits: